 (Concord, N.H.)
-The New Hampshire Department of Corrections announces that five inmates at the New Hampshire State Prison for Men in Concord received their diplomas on Tuesday during the 2010 Granite State High School graduation ceremony.
+The New Hampshire Department of Corrections announces that twelve inmates at the New Hampshire State Prison for Men in Concord received their diplomas today during the 2011 Granite State High School commencement exercise.
+This was the largest class ever.
 Commissioner William L. Wrenn congratulated the offenders and awarded them their diplomas.

 “Obtaining a high school diploma is a significant accomplishment for each of these men and one that will play an important part in helping them to be successful when they are released from prison,” Commissioner Wrenn said.

 Eleven of the twelve inmates were in attendance for the graduation ceremony.
 One of the graduates was paroled earlier this year.